coreinfrastructure/best-practices-badge/background.md

 the Apache web server, Firefox, Chromium, MySQL or MariaDB, git, Bouncy Castle, SAMBA, Spamassassin, Smoothwall, KeePass, VLC, pidgin, dovecot, gcc, busybox, node.js, and jquery.
+It is simply not possible to list all projects that might be evaluated, so assume nothing about projects *not* on these lists.

 Here are some pages describing the processes used by some OSS projects to produce high-quality and/or high-security software.